arazi2/aisends.github.io/_projects/UAV.md

 ## Undergraduate Research
-Three new undergraduate students (Michael Elrod, Rayid Masoo, John Suchanek)  are recruitted to simulate the testing scenarios in simulation environments such as Microsoft AirSIM or ROS/Gazebo (for drones).
-These two students are wlso working on developing collective path planning algorithms for UAV swamrs to collectively accomplsih a designated tasks under imperfect observations.
+Three undergraduate students (Michael Elrod, Rayid Masoo, and John Suchanek)  are recruited to simulate the testing scenarios in simulation environments such as Microsoft AirSIM or ROS/Gazebo (for drones).
+These two students are also working on developing collective path-planning algorithms for UAV swarms to collectively accomplish a designated task under imperfect observations.
 Another student is working to develop practical platform for actuator drones.